wood1986/ln/README.md

 * `m`: message
 * `j`: json

 ####6.
-Why do ln not use a readable name?
+Why does ln not use a readable name?
 * This can make the write process and the file size slightly faster and smaller respectively.

 ####7.
 Existing logging libraries have rotation problem with cluster module.
-Why do ln not have this issue?
+Why does ln not have this issue?
 * Both bunyan and log4js rename the log file on ratation.
 The dissater happens on file renaming under cluster environment because of double files renaming.
 * bunyan suggests using the process id as a part of the filename to tackle this issue.
 However, this will generate too many files.
 * log4js provides a multiprocess appender and lets master to do the logging.
 However, this must have the bottleneck issue.